 |PKR Received||$99,400 PKR||$100,080 PKR|

-As the table shows, not only can Yousuf save $15 in transfer fees by using the second specialist money transfer provider, but will also see his family receive 680 extra Rupees.
+As the table shows, not only can Yousuf save $15 in transfer fees by using the second money transfer provider, but will also see his family receive 680 extra rupees.

-How to compare transfer companies when transferring money to Pakistan
+How to compare transfer companies when sending money to Pakistan

 - Exchange rates.
 The exchange rate impacts how much money arrives in your recipient’s account, so see how each provider’s rates stack up against the competition.
 However, don’t forget that providers with better exchange rates may also charge higher fees.

 - Transfer fees.
 Transferring money overseas will usually incur a transaction fee, and these can range from $3 to $25 or more.
 Once again, remember to examine fees alongside the exchange rates offered by a provider.

 - Transfer methods.
-While some providers only allow you to lodge transfers online, others will allow you to send funds over the phone or by visiting a branch.
+While some providers only allow you to make transfers online, others will allow you to send funds over the phone or by visiting a branch.